-Faith communities have a pivotal role to play in bringing about the cultural and political transformation that we need to address climate change.
-How can we build engagement so that we have a powerful interfaith climate justice movement capable of bringing about rapid social transformation through advocating for climate, racial and economic justice?
+Faith communities have a pivotal role to play in bringing about the transformation that we need to address climate change.
+How can we build a powerful interfaith climate justice movement capable of bringing about social transformation through advocating for climate, racial and economic justice?

 What is Be the Spark?

 Change happens through ORGANIZING.
 Organizing can lead to sustained implementation of solutions in widening circles of faith communities.
 Be the Spark provides the leadership development training and deeper organizational and relational involvement that organizing requires.